LaMacchina98/LaMacchina98/README.md

 - 👋 Hi, I’m @LaMacchina98
-- 👀 I’m interested in file .bat and in informatic
+- 👀 I’m interested in file .bat and in informatic and java
-- 🌱 I’m currently learning the basics of informatic
+- 🌱 I’m currently learning how to create mods with mcreator
 - 📫 How to reach me?
 On telegram or discord: (tg: @lamacchina98) or (ds: lamacchina98)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: my friend call me pingu